Vertigo ICD 10: Medical Billing & Coding Guide

 Improving Claim Denials with Technology

-Denials of claims constitute a big loss in terms of revenue to the oncology practices.
+Denials of claims constitute a big loss in terms of revenue to the Oncology Medical Billing.
 Technology can solve this problem in several ways.
 Automated checking of the eligibility would ensure that even before treatment will commence one is sure that the insurance coverage will be verified and so they will not be denied because of problems with the covering.

 Coding validation software verifies claims with payer specific rules and guidelines prior to submission before catching errors that would then proceed to cause rejection.
 Predictive analytics detect trends in the denials data and practices can be used to resolve the systemic problems.
 In the case of denials, the automated appeal management system creates appeal letters, updates deadlines, and resubmissions become time-sensitive.